Creativice-Oy/graph-datadog/docs/jupiterone.md

 ## Datadog + JupiterOne Integration Benefits

-- Visualize Datadog services, teams, and users in the JupiterOne graph.
+- Visualize Datadog services, hosts, teams, and users in the JupiterOne graph.
 - Map Datadog users to employees in your JupiterOne account.
 - Monitor changes to Datadog users using JupiterOne alerts.

 ## How it Works

-- JupiterOne periodically fetches services, teams, and users from Datadog to update the graph.
+- JupiterOne periodically fetches services, hosts, teams, and users from Datadog to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.